 The Atalaya – meaning lookout in Arabic – was constructed in the 1980s and 90s as a conservation center.
 Designed to host seminars and research on conservation issues, it resembles a large hunting lodge of days past, complete with a 3 meter fireplace.

-This sanctuary for writers, musicians, artists or for anyone seeking truly to get away from it all is surrounded by birds and with a breathtaking view of the Mediterranean sea, mountains and valley below.
+The Atalaya is the perfect sanctuary for writers, musicians, artists or for anyone seeking truly to get away from it all with its breathtaking views of the Mediterranean sea, mountains and valley below.